 Run Time: 126 minutes

 Castle in the Sky begins with a young girl named Sheeta in a flying vehicle, being escorted to an unknown location by Colonel Muska and his agents.
-The vehicle is attacked by a band of sky pirates; during the confusion, Sheeta grabs a small pendant from Muska and escapes.
-While the pirates try to grab Sheeta and the pendant, the girl falls from the vehicle; as she falls, the pendant emits a blue light, and Sheeta floats gently to the ground.
+The vehicle is attacked by a band of sky pirates.
+During the confusion, Sheeta grabs a small pendant from Muska and escapes.
+While the pirates try to grab Sheeta and the pendant, the girl falls from the vehicle.
+As she falls, the pendant emits a blue light, and Sheeta floats gently to the ground.
 A young boy named Pazu sees her falling and catches her.
 Pazu takes Sheeta to his home, where she sees a picture of Laputa (an ancient city that, according to myths, floats in the sky).
 Pazu explains that his deceased father took the picture of Laputa, but that no one believed his father.
 Pazu, however, does believe in Laputa, and plans to find it someday.

 The sky pirates suddenly arrive at Pazu’s house, which forces the two kids to escape on a railway.
 Their path ends up being blocked by an armored train, and the government agents traveling in the train try to capture Sheeta.
-While the pirates and government agents battle one another, the two kids fall from the rail trestle; however, Sheeta’s pendant activates once again, and Sheeta and Pazu float down into an abandoned mine.
+While the pirates and government agents battle one another, the two kids fall from the rail trestle.
+However, Sheeta’s pendant activates once again, and Sheeta and Pazu float down into an abandoned mine.
 In the mine, they meet Uncle Pom, an old miner, who explains that Sheeta’s pendant is made of volucite (which is the crystal that provided Laputa with its power).
-Uncle Pom also says Sheeta’s pendant is one of the largest and purest of these crystals in existence, and reminds her that the crystal’s power rightfully belongs to the earth; she should never use it to commit acts of violence.
+Uncle Pom also says Sheeta’s pendant is one of the largest and purest of these crystals in existence, and reminds her that the crystal’s power rightfully belongs to the earth.
+She should never use it to commit acts of violence.

 When the two kids return to the surface, Sheeta admits to Pazu that she has an ancient secret name: Lucita Toel Ul Laputa (which means, “Lucita, True Ruler of Laputa”).
 At that moment, government agents suddenly appear, and Sheeta and Pazu are separated.
 During the rest of the film, Sheeta learns more about her heritage and connections with Laputa, while Pazu finds himself teaming with the sky pirates to rescue Sheeta.

-Castle in the Sky has a compelling story to tell, and the animation that accompanies the story really help to bring the story to life.
+Castle in the Sky has a compelling story to tell, and the animation that accompanies the story really helps to bring the story to life.
 In addition to a compelling story, there’s also action, adventure, drama, and even a giant robot.
 The design for Laputa is especially impressive and gives it a fantastical feel.

 One of the things I really enjoyed about this film is the fact that Miyazaki was able to portray the sky pirates in such a way that by the end, the audience cares about them.
 I will admit that when I first saw the sky pirates appear in the film, I never would have thought that they would end up becoming likable characters.

-When it comes to the DVD set, there are three bonus features included.
+When it comes to the two-disc DVD set, there are three bonus features included.
 The first is the introduction by John Lasseter from Pixar, which is the same as what you see at the beginning of the movie.

 The “Behind the Microphone” feature runs for about four minutes, and includes interviews and footage of recording sessions with the American voice actors.
-It was disappointing that Anna Paquin, who provided the American voice for Sheeta, wasn’t included.
+It was disappointing that Anna Paquin, who provided the English voice for Sheeta, wasn’t included.
 Considering she voiced such a major character, her omission is rather glaring.
 Outside of that omission, this feature was decent for what it is.

 The original Japanese trailers are also included as the third bonus feature, but these only run for slightly over four minutes.